taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Method of request counting.
+The method of request counting.
 Off - use shared memory.
-Signals - use signals from child processes to parent.
+Signals - use signals from child processes to parents.
 Default: off

 ---